redlaserbmBTD/BTDB2_SIMULATOR/README.md

     [sellFarm(2),upgradeFarm(3,0)]
 ]
 ```
 The buy queue is a list of lists.
 That is, each item in the buy queue is a list which specifies a set of transactions to perform simultaneously.
-In those cases this list will only contain one element, but there are moments where it is useful to specify multiple at once.
-Finally, let's collect all components of our initial game state into a dictionary:
+In most cases this list will only contain one element, but there are moments where it is useful to specify multiple at once --- consider for example, selling one farm and immediately buying an upgrade on another farm with the money. --- Finally, let's collect all components of our initial game state into a dictionary:

 ```python
 initial_state_game = {